top of page

 Who should get tested for lung disease?

 • All Sjogren’s patients should be routinely screened with a lung symptom history and physical examination, regardless of symptoms.
 See ACTION STEPS below.
+Your rheumatologist and/or primary care clinician should listen to your lungs (and heart) with a stethoscope at every routine visit.

 • Decisions about evaluation for lung disease should be the same regardless of serologic markers such as SS-A, ANA, etc. (Table 1 journal article, Pulmonary CPGs)

-In other words, SS-A negative patients should be evaluated in the same manner as SS-A positive patients.
+SS-A negative patients should be evaluated in the same manner as SS-A positive patients.
 It is a common misperception that SS-A negative patients don't get serious systemic features.
 They can and they do.
 Learn more here.

-Asymptomatic patients In an ideal world, every Sjogren’s patient, regardless of symptoms, would have a baseline chest X-ray (CXR) and pulmonary function tests (PFTs).
-This was the most controversial topic during CPG development.
-According to the authors, these tests were not recommended more strongly for asymptomatic patients because of “the burden and expense of obtaining PFTs as well as an improbability of non-pulmonologists ordering such tests due to inadequate awareness of and appreciation for pulmonary manifestations in Sjogren’s.”
+Asymptomatic patients should have a baseline chest X-ray (CXR) and pulmonary function tests (PFTs).
+Note that even these two screening tests will miss some patients with lung disease.
+Ideally, every Sjogren's patient would get a baseline HRCT, but this is rarely done because of cost and concern about radiation exposure.
+Screening of asymptomatic patients was a controversial topic during CPG development.
+According to the authors, the PFT and CXR were not recommended more strongly (as a "must") for asymptomatic patients because “the burden and expense of obtaining PFTs as well as an improbability of non-pulmonologists ordering such tests due to inadequate awareness of and appreciation for pulmonary manifestations in Sjogren’s.”
+In other words, they did not think the rheumatologists would follow the recommendations because of their unfamiliarity with Sjogren's lung disease.
+Comment: Like some of the authors, I do not agree with this approach because it puts the burden on patients to advocate for the recommended baseline screening.

 Lung disease treatments